Robotnik08/Dosato-docs/source/functions.md

 - The function body enclosed in curly braces `{}`.
 - The code goes inside the curly braces.

+Defining functions with the `define` keyword can only be done on global scope, and not inside other functions or other blocks.

 ## {$subchapter} Function invocation

 To call a function, use the `do` master keyword followed by the function name and any arguments.
 Here's how you call the `greet` function: